 When it comes to beach towns in Ecuador, you’d be remiss if you avoided Salinas.
 Located 140 km west of Guayaquil, Salinas is an affordable resort town offering fresh seafood, nice accommodations, plenty of small shopping small stands, and beautiful beaches to lounge on.

 Beautiful apartments can be had for $35 a night.
 You can eat fresh seafood every day without breaking the bank.
 Drinks are cheap and, wouldn’t you know it, the sunsets are fantastic.
 If you’re looking for somewhere to get away from the hustle and bustle, enjoy the beautiful weather, and eat and drink like royalty, you should book your romantic getaway to Salinas, Ecuador.

 Best Place to Stay: Greenfield’s Hotel is located near the city center and offers free breakfast, free wifi, and free parking for USD67 per night.
 Plenty of beachfront apartments are available to rent with rates starting at USD 30 until USD 100 per night.
 Search and book through here and get a USD 40.00 credit (that’s almost a free night or half off) from Airbnb!

 There are definitely plenty of ways to celebrate togetherness and the love with your significant other (or yourself)!
-It is healthy, once in a while, to spend some time alone from the kids and rekindle the amore you and and your special someone share.
+It is healthy, once in a while, to spend some time alone from the kids.
+Rekindle the amore you and and your special someone share.
 Do you have any more suggestions of an affordable romantic destination in America?
 How do you spend Valentine’s Day with your loved one?
 Share with us in the comments!

-If you like what you read from the suggestions, don’t forget to follow these travelers on their blogs for more useful travel tips and ideas!
-Stay tuned as well as we will be shortly releasing more destinations from other regions of the world.
+Don’t forget to follow these travelers on their blogs for more useful travel tips and ideas!
+See our suggestions for affordable romantic destinations in Europe and Africa.
 Follow us on Facebook, Instagram or Twitter to get the latest updates from us.